 Get the Gear:

-- L.L.Bean Acadia 6-person Family Tent
+L.L.Bean Acadia 6-Person Tent